 Tip!
 If you’re using related articles at the bottom of each article on your website, you can try to have your visitors stay longer on your website.

-Time spend on your website is being used as an indicator to determine which content people are finding interesting.
+Time spent on your website is being used as an indicator to determine which content people are finding interesting.
 Facebook will then show more of this content on their timeline.

 This is how you can use this to your advantage